Minimally Invasive Endocrine Surgery

 C) Minimally Invasive Adrenal Surgery

-Minimally invasive adrenal surgery is laparoscopic removal of the adrenal tumor only (partial adrenalectomy) or entire gland with the tumor through the abdominal or back approaches: laparoscoipc transabdominal lateral adrenalectomy (through the abdomen) or more advanced and modern approach as posterior retroperitoneoscopic adrenalectomy - laparoscopic posterior retroperitoneal adrenalectomy through the back.
-The best for the patient and more advanced approach is from the back - posterior retroperitoneoscopic adrenalectomy.
-Posterior retroperitoneoscopic adrenalectomy (PRA) is truly minimally invasive adrenal surgery, patients have minimal pain and able to go back to normal activities the day of the surgery. has the best cosmetic result, but it is only performed by limited number of endocrine surgeons in the country, such as it requires high level of expertise and advanced training (see it on YouTube: http://youtu.be/g1z3hjlUosw).
-There will be 3 small incisions instead of one large incision used with open approach.
-Minimally invasive laparoscopic technique makes the healing process faster and with minimum scar formation.
-Most of the time, patient is staying in the hospital over night and will be discharged to home the next day.
-For more information and pictures please see my other web pages www.adrenaltumors.org
+Minimally invasive adrenal surgery is the laparoscopic removal of the adrenal tumor only (partial adrenalectomy) or entire gland with the tumor through the abdominal or back approaches: laparoscopic transabdominal lateral adrenalectomy (through the abdomen) or a more advanced and modern approach, such as posterior retroperitoneoscopic adrenalectomy - laparoscopic posterior retroperitoneal adrenalectomy through the back.
+The best for the patient and the most advanced approach is from the back - posterior retroperitoneoscopic adrenalectomy.
+Posterior retroperitoneoscopic adrenalectomy (PRA) is truly minimally invasive adrenal surgery; patients have minimal pain and can go back to normal activities the day of the surgery.
+Has the best cosmetic results, but is performed by only a limited number of endocrine surgeons in the country, as it requires a high level of expertise and advanced training (see it on YouTube: http://youtu.be/g1z3hjlUosw).
+There will be three small incisions instead of one large incision used with the open approach.
+Minimally invasive laparoscopic technique makes the healing process faster and with minimal scar formation.
+Most of the time, the patient stays in the hospital overnight and is discharged home the next day.
+For more information and pictures, please see my other web pages www.adrenaltumors.org

 Click on image to view video "Minimally Invasive Posterior Retroperitoneoscopic Adrenalectomy (laparoscopic adrenal surgery from the back)"